LilithRainbows/HabboAirPlus/README.txt

 JPEXS version: 15.0.0

 Enabled commands:
+:nuxcat :nuxdog :nuxpig :nuxhc (claim welcome rewards, claiming a pet is ideal since it also gives hc and fridge) (USE AT OWN RISK)
 :infostand (toggle furni infostand visibility)
 :give (give handitem to clicked user/pet) (USE AT OWN RISK ON PETS) :bgcolor HueNumber SaturationNumber LightnessNumber (change room background color with forced mode)